kojcinemir/HP_Pavilion_14_ce1xxx_Hackintosh_BigSur/README.md

 + Wifi
 + Bluetooth
 + Sleep / Wake
-+ Trackpad with gestures ( Some of the gestures involving 3 or more fingers are little glichy )
++ Trackpad with gestures ( Some of the gestures involving 3 or more fingers are little glitchy )
 + Native CPU power managment
 + Battery indicator
 + Keyboard all media keys